Before we jump into all this, we first want to say that becoming a StoryBrand Certified Guide is totally worth it.

 The lesson here?
 Specialize in something, get certified, and wear that badge of honor.

-If you want to become a StoryBrand Guide but don’t want to pay the hefty price tag that comes along with it, there are some Guide essentials that you can implement in your own marketing consulting that will help.
+If you want to become the best possible StoryBrand Guide that you can, there are some Guide essentials that you can implement in your own marketing consulting that will help.

 You can also develop skills that many StoryBrand Guides rely on, as well as employ the seven StoryBrand principles in your work.